pwnageByButchy/GoldenSnapshoter/README.md

 a folder structure example: \VirtualMachines\Clients\Windows10 or C:\VirtualMachines\Clients\Windows10
 ![VirtualMachines Folder Structure](assets/images/VirtualMachines.png "VirtualMachines Folders")

 If you dont want all of your VMs snapshotted put them in a good folder structure.
-I usually only want to snapshot my "Clients" but not my CTFs.<br />
+I usually only want to snapshot my "Clients" but not my CTFs.
+So I would do C:\VirtualMachines\Clients<br />

 #### Create Your VM(s) ####
 (Remember there are ways to script an initial build of a VM... go have a look)